 This afternoon, I cycled to the doctors, so that I could get my arm checked out.
 The diagnosis confirmed what I suspected: I’ve sprained my shoulder and my wrist.
-I was advised to rest for 2-3 weeks, which is a great idea, but I need to cycle to work every day, so it’s not possible.
+I was advised to rest for 2-3 weeks.
+That’s a great idea, but I need to cycle to work every day, so it’s not possible.
 I also want to get on with my Challenge Weymouth training programme.

-I also discussed my recent breathing difficulties and have to take some peak flow readings as the doctor thinks that I am displaying classic asthma symptoms 🙁 I hope that this is resolved quickly!
+I also discussed my recent breathing difficulties.
+The doctor thinks that I am displaying classic asthma symptoms, so I have to take some peak flow readings. 🙁 I hope that this is resolved quickly!

-The good news is that I can get a replacement for my lost SOAS Racing bottle, and I’ve also ordered some motivational reading to try to inspire me, so watch out for some reviews.
+The good news is that I can get a replacement for my lost SOAS Racing bottle.
+I’ve also ordered some motivational reading to try to inspire me, so watch out for some reviews.

 I’ve also received some more photos from my holiday.
 In case I sounded a bit negative about it all, thought I’d include a photo of me looking happy as I reached the summit of Col D’Aspin: